emjkenz/Cinema-Release-Schedule/README.md

 **Browse movies:**

-Upon visiting the homepage, users will see a carousel displaying posters of recommended popular movies currently showing in cinemas.
+Upon visiting the homepage, users will see a carousel displaying posters of recommended movies currently showing in cinemas.
 Users can wait for it to auto-scroll.
 ![Homepage GIF](assets/images/Home-page.gif)

 **View movie details:**